 Excessive noise levels over a long period of time will damage your hearing.
 This may happen so gradually and painlessly that you may not notice the minor deterioration from one day to the next.
 Excessive noise in the workplace presents a risk of hearing damage and other health problems.

 The parts of the ear that process high frequency sounds are usually the first to be affected.
-The degree of hearing loss depends on the loudness of the noise and your level of exposure.
+The degree of hearing loss depends on the loudness of the noise and how long you are exposed to it.
 Sudden explosive sounds, such as gunshots, can cause immediate damage.

 Some people exposed to excessive noise develop tinnitus, which is described as a constant ringing sound.
 For most cases of noise-induced hearing loss, there is no cure.
 Hearing aids only amplify sounds and can’t replace normal hearing.